wanjianwei/docs/tidb-cloud/use-chat2query-knowledge.md

 ---
-title: Get Started with Knowledge API
+title: Get Started with Domain Knowledge API
-summary: Learn how to use TiDB Cloud Knowledge API to optimize the SQL generation performance of the chat2query.
+summary: Learn how to use TiDB Cloud Domain Knowledge API to optimize the SQL generation performance of the Chat2Query.
 ---

-# Get Started with Knowledge API
+# Get Started with Domain Knowledge API

-TiDB Cloud provides the Knowledge API to support users in adding or modifying domain-specific knowledge to improve the SQL generation capabilities of Chat2Query.
+TiDB Cloud provides the Domain Knowledge API to support users in adding or modifying domain-specific knowledge to improve the SQL generation capabilities of Chat2Query.
 Its usage aligns with the [Chat2Query API](/tidb-cloud/use-chat2query-api.md).

 > **Note:**
 >
-> Knowledge API is available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.
-To use the Knowledge API on [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, contact [TiDB Cloud support](/tidb-cloud/tidb-cloud-support.md).
+> Domain Knowledge API is available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.
+To use the Domain Knowledge API on [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, contact [TiDB Cloud support](/tidb-cloud/tidb-cloud-support.md).

 ## Introduction to Knowledge Utilized in Chat2Query